 (d) a reference to a 'company' includes any company, corporation or other body corporate, wherever and however incorporated or established;

-(e) a reference to a gender includes each other gender;
+(e) a reference to a gender includes all genders.

 (f) words in the singular include the plural and vice versa;

 (g) any words that follow 'include', 'includes', 'including', 'in particular' or any similar words and expressions shall be construed as illustrative only and shall not limit the sense of any word, phrase, term, definition or description preceding those words;

 (h) a reference to 'writing' or 'written' includes any method of reproducing words in a legible and non-transitory form;

 (i) a reference to legislation is a reference to that legislation as in force at the date of the Order; and

 (j) a reference to any English action, remedy, method of judicial proceeding, court, official, legal document, legal status, legal doctrine, legal concept or thing shall, in respect of any jurisdiction other than England, be deemed to include a reference to that which most nearly approximates to the English equivalent in that jurisdiction.